 - Warm water is soothing and helps calm busy minds.

-- Pouring, filling, and splashing support hand strength and coordination, making it excellent for toddlers.
+- Pouring, filling, and splashing support hand strength and fine motor skills, making it excellent for toddlers since it’s taste-safe.

 - It takes less than two minutes to set up and can be used indoors or outside.